 In facts its Normal Route on South-West ridge is frequently attended in reason of its moderate difficulty and its beauty and it is also very popular amongst climbers to acclimatize considering to climb successively a 6000er or more technical ascents.

 Moreover, the 360 degree summit views over the Cordillera Blanca are a must: besides the Huandoys, the impressive Chacraraju to the East, Pirámide de Garcilaso, Artesonraju and Alpamayo to the North; Huascarán to the South.

-Just a curiosity: the peak took its name from the typical Peruvian liqueur, called “Pisco” from the homonymous town, consumed after the ascent to celebrate.
+Pisco Oeste was first climbed in the year 1951 by a French expedition, putting a high camp at 5300 m. on the col between Pisco Oeste and Huandoy Este.
+Just a curiosity: the peak took its name from the typical Peruvian liqueur, called “Pisco” from the namesake town, consumed after the first ascent to celebrate.
 The original name of the peak seems to be lost.